The GSB Guide to repatriation to the UK

 What should I consider for UK pension income when repatriating?

-UK tax applies to pension income once back in the UK, regardless of the pension scheme type.
 Seek advice to manage income tax efficiently, using options like tax-deferred withdrawals or spousal asset transfers.

 What are the capital gains tax implications when repatriating to the UK?